Legal · Plain English · Applies to all Red Flagg™ services

 Fees for your Services are set out in your Service Agreement.
 Unless stated otherwise:

-- Business plans are billed monthly in advance, per seat;
+• Subscription plans (Business Protect, Plus, Shield, Senior Protection) are billed monthly in advance, per seat;

-- Additional Services are billed as quoted (one-off or by milestone);
+• Additional Services engaged by quote are billed as quoted (one-off or by milestone), due within 7 days of invoice;

 Accepted payment methods include direct debit, BPAY (Australia), ACH (USA), EFT (South Africa), and credit card.
 Credit card payments may incur a surcharge.
 We reserve the right to suspend Services if an invoice remains unpaid 14 days after the due date; we will notify you before doing so.